 - Plural cannot accept manuscript submissions that do not follow these guidelines. - Please ensure that you have read all the guidelines and incorporated them into your manuscript.
-If you are unsure about something or have a concern, your editor will be happy to assist you. - All manuscripts should be submitted using the designated Dropbox or FTP sites set up by your Project Editor.
-Included in your submission should be: - Chapter files - Separated figure files - Tables in Word files - o Completed Illustrations and Permissions Control Sheet - All proof of permissions - Do not submit art in Microsoft Excel, Word, PowerPoint, or Publisher. - If you would prefer not to use Dropbox or an FTP site, please contact your Project Editor.
-Arrangements will be made for you to submit your manuscript via CD or flash drive to our offices. - Always keep an electronic copy of your manuscript and art for your own records. - Please use the provided checklist to ensure all materials are ready to submit and send the checklist with your cover letter.
+If you are unsure about something or have a concern, Plural Publishing will be happy to assist you. - All contributions should be submitted electronically to your main author or editor.
+Included in your submission should be: - Chapter files - Separated figure files - Tables in Word files - Signed and completed contributor agreements - All proof of permissions - Do not submit art in Microsoft Excel, Word, PowerPoint or Publisher - If you would prefer not to use Dropbox, FTP sites, or email, please contact your editor.
+Arrangements will be made for you to submit via CD or flash drive. - Always keep an electronic copy of your manuscript and art for your own records. - Please use the provided checklist to ensure all materials are ready to submit and send the checklist with your cover letter.